understand/understand-js/README.md

 ## Context Information

-Define the context information to improve the error quality and simplify the debugging process.
-Understand.io aggregates errors based on the context information and gives a good insight into how many users are affected, what's the origin of an error and more.
+You can define `context` information to send additional information with each error, which can help simplify the debugging process.
+Understand.io aggregates errors based on the context information and gives excellent insight into how many users are affected, the origin of an error, and more.

 ```js
 Understand.init({